 Application-to-interview and interview-to-hire rate

-Employers in our study received an average of 69 applicants per hire made.
-When we examine the hiring funnel by stage, we see that employers invited an average of just 2% of applicants to interview for their open roles, but were far more efficient later in the hiring process, converting 36% of interviews to hires.
+Employers in our study received an average of 180 applicants per hire made, this is up from last year, when it took employers an average of 93 applications per hire.
+When we examine the hiring funnel by stage, we see that employers invited an average of just 3% of applicants to interview for their open roles, but were far more efficient later in the hiring process, converting 27% of interviews to hires.

 This suggests that employers don’t necessarily need more applicants at the top of their funnels to make their hires – they just need to convert applicants to interviews and interviews to hires at slightly higher rates in order to hire effectively.